ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

  1. **Types constrain values, but values don’t have unique types.**
     The type system specifies whether a value “fits” a type, but the same value can fit multiple types.
+    Variables that have different types can refer to values that are equal.
  2. **Type inference is forward-only, and mostly bottom-up.**
     The typechecker assigns a concrete type to every bound variable;
     there is no constraint propagation that makes type information flow backwards.